A field with the [up-switch]

 To implement asynchronous effects that are rendered on the server, see Reactive server forms.

-To switch for multiple values, separate them with a comma:
+To switch for multiple values, separate them with a space or comma:

 only shown for intermediate and expert levels